yinhang0106/makemore/mlp/README.md

 len(words)  # 32033
 ```

-Let's see how we transformed the dataset to features and labels.
+Let's see how we transformed the dataset into features and labels.

 ```python
 block_size = 3  # using contiguous 3 characters to predict the next one